 Encourage her to contact Project Rachel Ministry for help.
 Remind her that God’s love and mercy is bigger than any sin.

 Assure her again of your friendship.
 Promise to be there, not only today, but in the future.
 Thank her for having the trust to talk with you.
 It took courage.
 Her healing journey has begun.

 Helping a friend suffering in silence

-If you see a friend struggling with sadness and emotional turmoil and you suspect that abortion might be the cause, would you know how to offer help without being obvious about your suspicion?
+If you see a friend struggling with sadness and emotional turmoil and you think that abortion might be the cause, would you know how to bring up the topic without asking directly if abortion is the source of her pain?
 A suggestion: At an appropriate time and place, you might say something like this:

 “I’ve been learning about the awful pressures women face to have an abortion or how, afterward, they suffer, grieve and feel alone.
 There’s an interesting web site where women share their pain after abortion and their healing journeys.
 And there are programs, like Project Rachel Ministry, all over the country that help women struggling with emotional problems after abortion.”

 Have information on local programs (address and phone number) on hand in case she asks for it.
 Or leave information where she can find it.
 Locate the nearest Project Rachel Ministry by clicking on the Find Help map on this site and clicking on a state.